drhsqlite/fossil-mirror/www/gsoc-ideas.md

 be [easily accessible](./fossil-v-git.wiki#durable), and is [non-relational](./fossil-is-not-relational.md).
 You will need to understand the data model to work on the following tasks:

-* Add the ability tag non-checkin artifacts, something the CLI and UIs do not although the data model does.
-One suggestion is that this is how xattrs could apply to file blobs.
+* Add the ability to tag non-checkin artifacts, something supported by the data model but not the current CLI and UIs.
+This would open the door to numerous new features, such as "sticky" forum posts and per-file extended attributes.
 This could also relate to the RBAC system.
 * Implement "merge" and "stash" in libfossil
 * Analyse the different kinds of [split/export/shallow clone](https://fossil-scm.org/forum/forumpost/1aa4f8ea8c6f96) use cases for Fossil including [complete bifurcation](https://fossil-scm.org/forum/forumpost/6434a06871).
 There are many proposals, relating to many different use cases, and a good analysis would help us to work out what should be implemented, and what should be implemented in Fossil and what is instead a libfossil wrapper